 Ultimately, Idaho was able to transition to running its own exchange by the time the second open enrollment period began in the fall of 2014.
 But New Mexico has opted to continue to use Healthcare.gov as a supported state-based marketplace.

-Oregon and Nevada ran their own exchanges in 2014, but have since become federally supported state-based marketplaces, with both states ditching their troubled enrollment platforms prior to the second open enrollment period, and using Healthcare.gov instead.
-Hawaii operated its own exchange in 2014 and 2015, but is transitioning to a federally supported state-based model in time for the 2016 open enrollment period that starts in November.
+Oregon and Nevada ran their own exchanges in 2014, but have since become federally supported state-based marketplaces, with both states ditching their troubled enrollment platforms prior to the second Obamacare open enrollment period, and using Healthcare.gov instead.
+Hawaii operated its own exchange in 2014 and 2015, but transitioned to a federally supported state-based model in time for the 2016 open enrollment period that started in November 2015.

-So while Hawaii, Nevada, Oregon, and New Mexico will all be using the same enrollment platform as the states that rely on the federally run exchange, they’re still considered state-based exchanges.
+So while Hawaii, Nevada, Oregon, and New Mexico all use the same enrollment platform as the states that rely on the federally run exchange, they’re still considered state-based exchanges.
 Utilizing Healthcare.gov’s economies of scale and technologically smooth enrollment software simply proved to be a better choice than operating their own enrollment platform.

-All told – including states with partnership exchanges and federally supported state-based exchanges – Healthcare.gov will be enrolling consumers in 38 states during the 2016 open enrollment period (November 1, 2015 through January 3, 2016).
+All told – including states with partnership exchanges and federally supported state-based exchanges – Healthcare.gov will be enrolling consumers in at least 38 states (39 if Kentucky’s transition is completed on time) during the 2017 open enrollment period (November 1, 2016, through January 31, 2017).

 Prior to 2014, many people looking to buy individual health insurance had few options.
 A 2011 study by the Kaiser Foundation found that the individual insurance market was dominated by a single insurance company in 30 states and the District of Columbia.